 Take in the Sunset Views from Castel Sant’Elmo

-Each of these places are well worth visiting.
+Each of these places is well worth visiting.
 The Ovo Castel and the Castel Nuovo are both situated on the seafront.
 Meanwhile, Castel Sant’Elmo is perched on a hill by the Certosa di San Martino.

 Sip Cocktails by Roman Ruins in Pozzuoli

 Enjoy a light lunch and an aperitivo overlooking the Temple of Serapis.
-Then, pay a visit to the town’s Flavian amphitheatre – the third largest Roman amphitheatre in Italy.
+Then, pay a visit to the town’s Flavian amphitheatre – the third largest Roman amphitheater in Italy.

 Spend a Day on the Beaches of Ischia